Psoriasis in the ear - featured image

 Protecting the ear:

 Protect your ear from cold and wind by wearing a hat or earmuffs.
-Wearing a hat or earmuffs is an effective way to protect your ears from getting cold or exposed to wind.
+Put on a hat or earmuffs to keep your ears warm and safe from the wind.
 Our ears can quickly become numb when the temperature drops, and cold wind can worsen the situation.

 Use ear muffs to protect your ears from the cold to prevent psoriasis.